aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform EPUB to ODT via Java" h2="On Premise Java API to Render EPUB to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting an EPUB file to ODT is a simple two-step process.
+The first step is to render the EPUB file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+It allows you to easily convert EPUB files to DOC format.

+Once the EPUB file has been rendered to DOC, the second step is to convert the DOC file to ODT using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+It allows you to quickly and easily convert DOC files to ODT format.

-You can convert EPUB to ODT by using two simple steps.
-First you need to render EPUB file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily convert EPUB files to ODT format in just two simple steps.
+Aspose.PDF for Java allows you to render EPUB files to DOC format, and Aspose.Words for Java allows you to convert DOC files to ODT format.
+Both APIs are part of the Aspose.Total for Java package, making it easy to access both APIs in one convenient package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}